 In A Resonant Ecology, the geographer Max Ritts elucidates the aesthetic, political, and environmental functions of black metal in terms of roles it plays in Arctic soundworlds.
 He recounts exploring the auditory experience of Canada’s northern coasts, which involved meeting Gitk’a’ata hunters who were also metal musicians.
 He describes seeking out their music and, on their instruction, listening to it while driving along the river basins that were the cradle of their culture.
 Sound that initially appeared harsh, he writes, soon synchronised with the water flowing nearby until it felt like the moonlit river and the music’s repetitions resonated with one another.
 ‘I am struck’, he concluded,

-by the strange timeliness of its musical vision: an Indigenous North Coast shorn of capitalist and colonial rule, in which an assortment of peoples and animals, waters, laws, and spirits all move in a complex unity.
+by the strange timeliness of its musical vision: an Indigenous North Coast shorn of capitalist and colonial rule, in which an assortment of peoples and animals, waters, laws, and spirits all move in a complex unity (Ritts: 2024, ).

 The black metal band Gyibaaw, Ritts writes, think of their music as opening connection with the world in which the deity they are named after dwells: this is, in their words, “a homecoming”.
 They refer to black metal as a “noise uprising” that has echoed out during a period of heightened industrial despoliation of indigenous lands, waters, and bodies.
 Like many indigenous metal bands, they use indigenous instruments, in distinctive rhythmic structures, alongside detailed place narratives.
 As one of Gyibaaw’s musicians puts it

 It was our dream to go to all these ceremonial sites in our territory and record the sounds…—the old fishing sites, the winds, the waves our ancestors paddled in their wiixsoo [war canoes]—and have the sounds playing through every song on our next Gyibaaw album.
 We wanted to overlap that entire recording with the album songs.
 Because the voice of our land is so integral to the music, they should exist together.
-We always felt the album was incomplete without that.
+We always felt the album was incomplete without that (Ritts: 2024, ).

 These field recordings include the roar of a grizzly bear which is sampled and blended with the human vocalist’s shrieks, to explore Gitk’a’ata visions of shared inter-species natures.
 Traditional drumming roots the music in the environment of its origin:

-We wanted traditional drums and beats to be the backbone and the heartbeat of everything because traditional drums are the heartbeat of our territory, with spiralling, and intergenerational time.
+We wanted traditional drums and beats to be the backbone and the heartbeat of everything because traditional drums are the heartbeat of our territory, with spiralling, and intergenerational time (Ritts: 2024, ).

 From its inception, black metal has sought out these place-based resonances.
 Tremolo guitar picking, with thin buzz-saw distortion, served to muddy the distinction between percussive and continuous sound.
 It was conceptualized as echoing the almost-white-noise of a storm.
-In the lo-fi production of the drums, blastbeats lost their attack and immediacy in the tape hiss, becoming part of the same swirling wash.
+In the lo-fi production of the drums, blastbeats lost their attack and immediacy, becoming a swirling wash with the tape hiss.
 Croaked and shrieked vocals seemed to abandon the human for glimpses into the worlds of raven or wolf.
 As well as enhancing the cabin-in-the-woods aesthetics, DIY recording went some way, at least, to free musicians from the usual economics of the music industry.

 Another indigenous black metal musician, Sgah'gahsowáh, who records as Blackbraid, released his first album in 2022 and talked at that time about his music being carried along on ‘a massive wave of native black metal this past year or two’.
 ‘Metal is based’, he says, ‘in emotion and conflict, which indigenous people are no strangers to, so I think a lot of us are drawn to music like metal or punk from a very early age’.